rhyslwells/Data-Archive/content/standardised/initialization methods.md

 ## Common Initialization Methods

 * Xavier (Glorot): Scales weights based on the number of input and output units to maintain variance.
-* He: Optimized for [[ReLU]] activations, focuses on variance preservation from the input side.
+* He: Optimized for [[Relu]] activations, focuses on variance preservation from the input side.
 * Uniform / Normal: Basic methods that are prone to instability in deep networks.

 ## Related Notes